TEFL Accreditation: What is it and why is it important?

 We can divide TEFL accreditation bodies into several types.
 Firstly, there are organisations which accredit only TEFL courses.

 Secondly, there are organisations which give accreditation to both TEFL and other types of training course.
 Training Qualifications UK (TQUK) is one of these, and offers government-regulated (Ofqual RQF level 5) TEFL courses with some providers, as well as accrediting other types of training.
-The Australian Qualifications Framework (AQF – mentioned above) provides government-regulated accreditation to TEFL courses and other types of training.
+The Australian Qualifications Framework (AQF – mentioned above) provides government-regulated accreditation to TEFL courses as well as other types of training.
 Their Certificate IV in TESOL is recognised as being equivalent to CELTA and Trinity Cert TESOL.
 The Open and Distance Learning Quality Council (ODLQC) gives accreditation for online and distance learning, including accreditation of online TEFL courses.

-Thirdly, some TEFL certificates are accepted by universities for graduate credits towards an MA or M.Ed.
-This kind of agreement means that the university validates the coursework and syllabus.
-Other courses and providers are accredited or approved by the Ministry of Education in the country where the course is run.
+Finally, some courses and providers are accredited or approved by the Ministry of Education in the country where the course is run.
 In some countries such approval by the Ministry of Education is a necessary requirement for TEFL certification course providers.

 What doesn’t count as TEFL accreditation?